Arizona AG Files Criminal Charges Against Kalshi in Escalating State Battle

 What comes next

 The picture shifted dramatically within hours of the criminal charges being filed.
-Judge Liburdi, the Trump appointee and former Snell & Wilmer partner whose assignment to Kalshi’s federal civil case had initially appeared favorable to the company, denied Kalshi’s motion for a temporary restraining order against the Arizona AG and issued a pointed show cause order, gaming lawyer Daniel Wallach reported on LinkedIn.
+Judge Michael Liburdi, the Trump appointee and former Snell & Wilmer partner whose assignment to Kalshi’s federal civil case had initially appeared favorable to the company, denied Kalshi’s motion for a temporary restraining order against the Arizona AG and issued a pointed show cause order, gaming lawyer Daniel Wallach reported on LinkedIn.
 Kalshi must explain by March 20 why the federal court shouldn’t abstain from hearing the case entirely, given that criminal charges are now pending in state court.

 This is a reference to the Younger abstention doctrine, a legal principle that generally bars federal courts from interfering with ongoing state criminal proceedings.
 By filing criminal charges today, Arizona may have deliberately forced this question, converting Liburdi from a potentially favorable judge into one who now has to decide whether he has any business getting involved at all.